 - 3 To qualify for the Graduate Diploma in Arts, a student must achieve 120 points with at least 75 points at level 7 from papers listed in any of the following regulations:

 - (a) Bachelor of Arts

 - (b) Bachelor of Education

 - (c) Bachelor of International Hospitality Management

 - (d) Bachelor of Māori Development

 - (e) Bachelor of Tourism Studies.

-- 4 A student who completes 75 points at level 7 in a single subject area identified in the relevant regulations may have their Graduate Diploma in Arts endorsed with that subject.
+- 4 A student who completes 75 points, with a minimum of 45 points at level 7 in a single subject area identified in the relevant regulations may have their Graduate Diploma in Arts endorsed with that subject.